Jenny Sealey

-Jenny Sealey MBE (born 1963) is an English theatre director from Nottingham.
+Jenny Sealey OBE (born 1963) is an English theatre director from Nottingham.

-In 2012 Sealey was one of the artistic directors for the 2012 Summer Paralympics opening ceremony.
+Sealey began her career as a deaf actor but made the transition to directing after applying for a Trainee Director position with the company Interplay.
 She has been the artistic director of the Theatre Company Graeae since 1997.
+Sealey's work in theatre and the creative arts focuses on empowering deaf and disabled actors through inclusive productions.
+She was awarded an MBE in 2009 and an OBE in 2022 for her services to disability arts.

-Sealey's work in theatre and the creative arts focusses on empowering deaf and disabled actors through inclusive productions.
+In 2012 Sealey was one of the artistic directors for the 2012 Summer Paralympics opening ceremony.

 She was appointed as a vice-president of the Royal Central School of Speech and Drama in 2022.

 In August 2023 Sealey's Edinburgh Festival Fringe play Self-Raising received a Neurodiverse Review Award.